pixelpainter/comfyui-mute-bypass-by-ID/README.md

 <img width="315" height="226" alt="image" src="https://github.com/user-attachments/assets/98360aee-2595-445b-90b2-63d696bda232" />

-Click the dropdown and search by node ID or name, or select a subgraph and node to mute in the menu.
+Top add a node ID click the dropdown and search by node ID or name, or select a subgraph and node to mute in the menu.

 If you search by ID and you see 2 nodes with the same ID check the path for the Subgraph node you are looking for.